odoo/odoo/doc/reference/javascript_reference.rst

 only the first occurrence of a file is kept in the list.

-4. The remaining ``ir.asset`` records (those with a sequence greater than or equal to 16) are eventually processed and applied as well.
+4. The remaining ``ir.asset`` records (those with a sequence greater than or equal to 16) are then processed and applied as well.

 Assets declared in the manifest may need to be loaded in a particular order, for example `jquery.js` must be loaded before all other jquery scripts when loading the